opencog/link-grammar/link-grammar/dict-atomese/README.md

 and make sure that the URL points to the install location of `atomese-dict.scm`.

 Start link-parser as `link-parser demo-atomese`.
-There is one and only one sentence that will parse: "level playing field".
-That's it.
+There are multiple demo sentences possible.
+These are:

+* "level playing field" -- from the first part of `atomese-dict.scm`.
+* "Mary saw a bird" -- from the middle part of `atomese-dict.scm`.
+* "1 2 3 fountain 4 5 6" -- from the middle, a debugging pattern.
+* "fee fie fo fum" -- Using the `UNKNOWN-WORD` creates random parses.

 ### CogServer demo